handrew/wordcel/docs/dag.md

 If `input_param` is a key in your `input_data`, then it will grab that and map it to `subdag_param` config param.
 Otherwise, it will just pass the entire input_data through.
 The latter is useful if it's just a string, not a dict.

 Input data:
-- None or a dictionary, simialr to how you might use `dag.execute`.
+- None or a dictionary, similar to how you might use `dag.execute`.

 ## Defining Custom Functions